|Remove||Item||Quantity × Price|

 How is Sustenance Environmentally Friendly / Zero Waste?

-We have to be clear, we are not perfect - my zero waste stall is 100% zero waste for customers and I try my upmost to be as low waste as possible but i do resort to reusing and recycling some plastic to provide zero waste for customers.
+I have to be clear, we are not perfect - my zero waste business is 100% zero waste for customers and I try my upmost to be as low waste as possible but I do resort to reusing and recycling some plastic to provide zero waste for customers.
 I also have other methods to be environmentally friendly as possible:

-We source produce that has been grown or made as close to me as possible to cut down on delivery distance and the associated carbon emissions.
-For example the Hodmedod’s quinoa is British grown!
-Due to the British farming capabilities, there are many dry food items that cannot be sourced in the UK so where possible i source from accountable companies that have high traceability as well as solid environmental and social values.
+We source produce that has been grown or made as close to us as possible to cut down on delivery distance and the associated carbon emissions.
+For example, Hodmedod’s Quinoa is British grown!
+However, due to the British farming capabilities there are many dry food items that cannot be sourced in the UK so we source from accountable companies that have high traceability as well as solid environmental and social values.